-In this section we examine the relationship between violence and teacher absenteeism.We use administrative records to build variables on teachers' unexcused absences and medical leaves at the school level.
+In this section we examine the relationship between violence and teacher absenteeism.
+We use administrative records to build variables on teachers' unexcused absences and medical leaves at the school level.
 Unexcused absences are reported by the school's principal and is subject to endogeneity once the principal may under-report absenteeism in response to violence and safety threats.
 We believe that only events of long term absences are reported.
 Thus, unexcused absences may be interpreted as a combination of absences and turnover.
 Medical leaves are the main cause of teacher absenteeism in the municipal system.
 This type of leave is conceded only after medical examination supervised by the department of human resources of the municipal education authority.

 For both types of teacher absenteeism, we calculate two variables at the school level for the years between 2004 and 2008.
 The first one is the sum of days of absence taken by all teachers of the school during the year.
-The second variable considers the average absence length, which is the former variable (sum of days of absence taken by all teachers of the school during the year) divided by the number of absence requests.20 students per school, as well as the other controls used previously - school and year fixed effects and students' composition.
+The second variable considers the average absence length, which is the former variable (sum of days of absence taken by all teachers of the school during the year) divided by the number of absence requests.20

+These indicators are then used as dependent variables in our baseline model (3-14), which also includes as controls the number of teachers and students per school, as well as the the other controls used previously - school and year fixed effects and students' composition.
 Table 3.11 shows the results.
 Violence has a positive impact on unexcused absences but it does not affect medical leaves.
 Schools situated in the percentile 90 of the distribution of violence register more 3.06 days of absence during the year when compared to those schools situated in the percentile 10.
 This effect represents 17% of the sample average.
 The same variation in violence is associated with an increase in the average length of absences of 1.42 days, which represents 24% of the sample average.
-Taking into account that schools might under-report absences in response to external violent events, the evidence so far supports the view that violence has disruptive effects on the school environment and student achievement through the human resources channel.
+Taking into account that schools might under-report absences in response to external violent events, the evidence so far suggests that violence has disruptive effects on the school environment and student achievement through the human resources channel.